Introduction to Machine Learning for the Sciences: Supervised Learning without Neural Networks

 Linear regression, as the name suggests, simply means to fit a linear model to a dataset.
 Consider a dataset consisting of input-output pairs $\lbrace(\bm{x}_{1}, y_{1}), \dots, (\bm{x}_{m}, y_{m})\rbrace$, where the inputs are $n$-component vectors $\boldsymbol{x}^{T} = (x_1, x_2, \dots , x_n)$ and the output $y$ is a real-valued number.
 The linear model then takes the form

 or in matrix notation

 where $\bm{\tilde{x}}^{T} = (1, x_1, x_2, \dots , x_n)$ and $\bm{\beta} = (\beta_0, \dots, \beta_n)^{T}$ are $(n+1)$ dimensional row vectors.

 The aim then is to find parameters $\hat{\bm{\beta}}$ such that $f(\bm{x}|\hat{\bm{\beta}})$ is a good \emph{estimator} for the output value $y$.
-In order to quantify what it means to be a ``good'' estimator, one need to specify a real-valued \emph{loss function} $L(\bm{\beta})$, sometimes also called a \emph{cost function} .
+In order to quantify what it means to be a ``good'' estimator, we again need to specify a \emph{loss function} $L(\bm{\beta})$.
 The good set of parameters $\hat{\bm{\beta}}$ is then the minimizer of this loss function

 There are many, inequivalent, choices for this loss function.
-For our purpose, we choose the loss function to be \textit{residual sum of squares} (RSS) defined as
+For our purpose, we choose the loss function to be the \textit{residual sum of squares} (RSS) defined as

 where the sum runs over the $m$ samples of the dataset.
 This loss function is sometimes also called the \emph{L2-loss} and can be seen as a measure of the distance between the output values from the dataset $y_i$ and the corresponding predictions $f(\bm{x}_i|\bm{\beta})$.